foohyfooh/foohyfooh.github.io/index.md

 ---
 <link rel="stylesheet" href="/assets/page.css">

 I have a BSc.
 Computer Science from the University of the West Indies (UWI), St. Augustine, and I am currently pursuing a MSc.
 Data Science from UWI.
 I am a member of the UWI Computing Society (UWICS) and was the Web Master for two academic years, and I am a member of UWI Jammers.
+Currently I am working as an Associate Software Engineer at [Virtana](https://virtanatech.com/).

 My interests include Computer Science and Engineering, Electronics, Programming Languages, Competitive Programming, Machine Learning, and Computer Accessibility.